• Skip to primary navigation

 Notes

 *Feel free to lower the amount of salt to decrease the sodium even more.
-Using only 1/2 teaspoon for the entire recipe gives you 78mg sodium.
-Using 1/4 teaspoon for the entire recipe gives you 41mg sodium.
+Using only ½ teaspoon for the entire recipe gives you 78mg of sodium.
+Using ¼ teaspoon for the entire recipe gives you 41mg of sodium.
+Omitting the sodium gives you 6mg of sodium per serving.

 *Leave the seeds in the jalapeño for a spicier salsa or discard them for a mild salsa.

 *You can substitute any hot pepper for the jalapeño.
-You can also use 1 (4 oz) can diced green chiles or 1/2-1 tsp red pepper flakes.
+You can also use 1 (4 oz) can of diced green chiles or ½-1 teaspoon red pepper flakes.

 *Also, if you don't want to use a food processor, feel free to dice the onions and mince the garlic to be the size you want in your salsa.